Cystitis and Interstitial Cystitis herbs vitamins supplements by Ray Sahelian, M.D. Supplements for cystitis

 Q. Do you have any natural products that would help with interstitial cystitis?

-A. Sorry, I have not come across any studies regarding an effective treatment of interstitial cystitis with oral natural supplements.
+A. Sorry, I have not come across extensive studies regarding an effective treatment of interstitial cystitis with oral natural supplements.
 Would chondroitin supplements help taken orally?
 Perhaps, but I don't know.

 Q. I have been reading of the benefits of forskolin and wanted to ask you about its effectiveness in treating interstitial cystitis symptoms.
 I have had Interstitial cystitis for 9 years and have tried many treatments.
 Reading about this product sounded hopeful, but the writings say has not been tested as of yet, on humans.